Corneliu Coposu

-Corneliu (Cornel) Coposu (/ro/) (20 May 1914 – 11 November 1995) was a Christian Democratic and liberal conservative Romanian politician, the founder of the Christian Democratic National Peasants' Party (Partidul Național Țărănesc Creștin Democrat), the founder of the Romanian Democratic Convention (Convenția Democratică), and a political detainee during the communist regime.
+Corneliu (Cornel) Coposu (/ro/) (20 May 1914 – 11 November 1995) was a Romanian Christian democratic and liberal conservative politician, the founder of the Christian Democratic National Peasants' Party (Partidul Național Țărănesc Creștin Democrat), the founder of the Romanian Democratic Convention (Convenția Democratică), and a political detainee during the communist regime.
 His political mentor was Iuliu Maniu (1873–1953), the founder of the National Peasant Party (PNȚ), the most important political organization from the interwar period.
 He studied law and worked as a journalist.

 Biography

 Early life

 Corneliu Coposu was born in Bobota, Sălaj County, at that time in Austria-Hungary (now in Romania), to the Romanian Greek-Catholic archpriest Valentin Coposu (17 November 1886 – 28 July 1941) and his wife Aurelia Coposu (née Anceanu, herself the daughter of Romanian Greek-Catholic archpriest Iuliu Anceanu).
 Corneliu had four sisters: Cornelia (1911–1988), Doina (1922–1990), Flavia Bălescu (b.
 1924), and Rodica (b.
 1932).

 He too was a devout member of the church and joined the Romanian National Party (PNR), a group dominated by Greek-Catholic politicians – Gheorghe Pop de Băsești was an acquaintance of the Coposu family, and Alexandru Vaida-Voevod was a relative on Corneliu Coposu's mother's side.

 After studying Law and Economy at the University of Cluj (1930–1934), he engaged in local politics with the PNR's direct successor, the National Peasants' Party (PNȚ), and worked as a journalist; he wrote for România Nouă, edited by Zaharia Boilă, Mesajul (Zalău), Unirea (Blaj).
 He became the private secretary of Iuliu Maniu, the leader of the PNR and PNŢ, who had been a leading actor factor in Transylvania's union with Romania (1918), and as head of the Transylvania Directory Council.
 Coposu wrote in detail about this experience in his "secret diary", discovered after the collapse of communism and published in 2014.